Verizon And Wounded Warrior Project® Partner To Support At Least 1,000 Veterans With Upskilling

-BASKING RIDGE, N.J., Oct.
-30, 2024 (GLOBE NEWSWIRE) -- Verizon and Wounded Warrior Project® are partnering to support at least 1,000 veterans with upskilling between this year's Veterans Day and next year's Veterans Day.
+BASKING RIDGE, N.J., November 1, 2024 /3BL/ - Verizon and Wounded Warrior Project® are partnering to support at least 1,000 veterans with upskilling between this year's Veterans Day and next year's Veterans Day.
 The partnership leverages Verizon's free Skill Forward program .

 Participants in Verizon Skill Forward can access more than 250 free, credentialed courses through edX from four-year universities and distinguished institutions.
 Spanning over 80 unique professional certificate programs, users can pursue skills in high growth job fields like AI, business, coding, communication, finance, IT and more.
 The platform also provides access to tips, industry-specific events, workshops and a job board to support users' professional development and career transition.